 Recognize the symptoms in time

 It’s vitally important to spot the first signs of a pet’s problems with regulating body temperature.
 These might include breathing difficulties, increased heart rates, and general lethargy.
 If these early symptoms go unaddressed, the animal might also start vomiting or having seizures.
 As soon as you suspect that the pet is suffering from heatstroke, get it to the nearest vet.
-Along the way, don’t bother offering water – just wrap it in a cool, damp blanket instead.
+Along the way, don’t bother offering water – just wrap the pet in a cool, damp blanket instead.

 Never leave a pet inside a locked car